Mental Health Advice for International Students

 After years of making excuses and not making time for herself, Daniela, an undergraduate student at the University of Illinois Chicago, recently found herself wanting to see a counselor for talk therapy.

-“Managing multiple responsibilities and facing the current pandemic has been significantly challenging,” says the Colombia native.
+“Managing multiple responsibilities and facing the current pandemic has been significantly challenging,” says the Colombian native.
 “I decided that it is time to take care of myself.
 I recently reached out to the counseling center at UIC.
 I was impressed with how easy it was [to] access these resources.
 I am so excited about it and I am proud of myself for prioritizing my health.”

 Online Resources for Students